AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 Library provides three ways to transmit value, even using a thread pool:

-- _Decorate Runnable and Callable_.
+### 1. Decorate Runnable and Callable

 Decorate input `Runnable` and `Callable` by `TtlRunnable` and `TtlCallable`.
-Each time we create `Runnable` or `Callable`, we need to decorate it. `TtlRunnable`wrapper captures values on its creation and wraps the`run`method.
-First, it updates Thread Local values with captured data, runs original`Runnable` logic, and finally restores original Thread Local values:
+Each time we create `Runnable` or `Callable`, we need to decorate it. `TtlRunnable` wrapper captures values on its creation and wraps the `run` method.
+First, it updates thread local values with captured data, runs original `Runnable` logic, and finally restores original thread local values:

 ```java:TtlRunnable.java
   private final AtomicReference<Object> capturedRef;